al6x/micon/readme.md

 # To demostrate basics of working with compnents let's configure our :logger
 # explicitly (in the next example, it will be configured automatically).
-rad.logger.log_file_path = '/tmp/rad.log'
+micon.logger.log_file_path = '/tmp/web_framework.log'

 # The :router requires complex initialization, so we use
 # another form of component registration.
 class Router
   def initialize routes; @routes = routes end def decode request;
     class_name, method = @routes[request.url]
-    return eval(class_name), method # returning actual class end end rad.register :router do
+    return eval(class_name), method # returning actual class end end micon.register :router do
   Router.new '/index' => ['PagesController', :index]
 end

 # The :controller component should be created and destroyed dynamically,
 # for each request, we specifying that component is dynamic
 # by declaring it's :scope.
 # And, we don't know beforehead what it actully will be, for different
 # request there can be different controllers,
 # so, here we just declaring it without any initialization block, it
 # will be created at runtime later.
-rad.register :controller, scope: :request
+micon.register :controller, scope: :request

 # Let's define some of our controllers, the PagesController, note - we
 # don't register it as component.